DiMarcoSK/DiMarcoSK/README.md

-# BlackReaperSK - Pentester and Information Security Professional
+# Pentester and Information Security Professional

-Hello!
 Welcome to my GitHub profile.
-I'm BlackReaper, a Pentester and Information Security Professional passionate about creating practical and intuitive projects.
-Here you'll find repositories with quick and easy-to-use solutions, packed with security.
+I am BlackReaper, a seasoned Pentester and Information Security Professional dedicated to crafting practical and intuitive projects.
+Here you'll discover solutions designed for swift implementation, prioritizing both efficiency and security.
+As a cybersecurity lover, I am driven by a passion for pentesting robust security solutions.
+Feel free to raise an issue or get in touch.

 ## About Me
 - 💻 I have been studying Information Security since 2020.
 - 🤖 Technology enthusiast and curious about everything related to security.
 - 🎯 My goal is to help build a safer and more protected digital world.
-- 🔒 Always up-to-date with the latest trends in cybersecurity.
+- 🔒 Always up-to-date with the latest trends in CyberSecurity.

 ## My Skills